zeek/zeek/doc/script-reference/attributes.rst

     inconsistencies and can be avoided by unifying the two sets, rather than merely overwriting the old value.

-.. bro:attr:: &priority

-    Specifies the execution priority (as a signed integer) of a hook or event handler.
-Higher values are executed before lower ones.
-The default value is 0.

 .. bro:attr:: &group

     Groups event handlers such that those in the same group can be jointly activated or deactivated.

-.. bro:attr:: &log

-    Writes a record field to the associated log stream.

 .. bro:attr:: &error_handler